samdias97/my-portfolio/README.md

 </h1>

 <p align="center">
-  Site portfólio, criado com o intuito de apresentar de forma completa e exemplificada toda a minha trajetória e conhecimentos adquiridos como web developer.
+  Portfolio site, created in order to present in a complete and exemplified way all my trajectory and knowledge acquired as a web developer.
 (Front end)
 </p>

 <div align="center">